icyflame/awesome-talks/README.md

 > The talks I loved watching, and think you will too.

-Based on the [awesome](http://github.com/sindresorhus/awesome)-list thing.
+Based on the [awesome](http://github.com/sindresorhus/awesome)-list phenomenon.
+This is a personal list only.
+If you have a great talk to recommend, please open a PR.

 ### Table of Contents